PPC MANAGEMENT SERVICES

 Continually testing and making decisions based on data will produce better results month over month.
 Like a sales organization which touts the phrase “Always be Closing,” one of our internal slogans is “Always be Testing.”

-The point is, we make the call based on what your data says.
+The point stands: we make the call based on what your data says.

-Having a data feed of all your products is just the starting point of creating an effective shopping campaign.
+A product data feed is the starting point of an effective Shopping or Performance Max campaign.

 By dedicating resources to landing pages or site conversion rate optimization, Searchbloom can save you thousands in wasted ad groups and positively impact conversion rates.